 - apply sufficient coats of haired lime putty mortar, to smooth the contours of the wall, the last float coat may benefit from being unhaired as then there is no chance of hair coming through the top coat.

-- apply a top coat of our lime-rich, 3/2 lime putty plaster, based on a very fine sand and lime putty in either one or two applications.
+- apply a top coat of our lime-rich, Heritage lime putty plaster, based on a very fine sand and lime putty in either one or two applications.
 For the very smoothest of textures, the second coat should be a 1mm skim of our Regency lime putty plaster.

 If there is a high residual level of moisture in a wall that cannot be eradicated (eg a high external ground level) it may be necessary to sandwich a waterproof barrier between the coats of lime mortar.
 We supply a waterproofing slurry for this purpose.
 Backing coats of lime mortar can be gauged with Argical M1000 or NHL5 (eminently hydraulic lime) to get an hydraulic set.
 Argical M1000 or natural hydraulic lime (NHL) can be added to the top coat plaster to ensure extra durability where knocks are expected, 10% Argical or NHL5 by volume.

-Our Regency or 3/2 fine lime plaster is ideal for a thin skim over a wide variety of backgrounds such as plasterboard, blocks and mixtures of old and new plaster, old paint etc. For plasterboard it will be necessary to apply a special bonding coat DG27.
+Our Regency or Heritage lime plaster is ideal for a thin skim over a wide variety of backgrounds such as plasterboard, blocks and mixtures of old and new plaster, old paint etc. For plasterboard it will be necessary to apply a special bonding coat DG27.
 For bare plasterboard, it is always necessary to scrim the joints as is usual practice, normally this would be applied with a very thin coat of gypsum although lime wall finish smooth could be used.
 Failure to carry this out may result in cracking at the joints.
-Our lime plaster 3/2 can then be applied in one or two very thin coats or Regency plaster for the second coat for the very finest of finishes.
+Our Heritage lime plaster can then be applied in one or two very thin coats or Regency plaster for the second coat for the very finest of finishes.

 for an Example Specification per square metre on to a rough undulating surface